atabas/atabas.github.io/_posts/2021-06-19-wayne-gretzky-masterclass.markdown

 - "Show up, work hard and be as unselfish as possible".

-- It is important to maintain your physical and mental health, because that allows you to be at your best, and winning requires being present at your best.
+- It is important to maintain your physical and mental health, because that allows you to be at your best, and winning requires being present at your best everyday.

 - Let kids be kids.